tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

         return
     }

-    // Next, check if the player is close enough to the other to be consumed err = g.validatePlayerCloseToObject(other.X, other.Y, other.Radius, 10)
+    // Finally, check if the player is close enough to the other to be consumed err = g.validatePlayerCloseToObject(other.X, other.Y, other.Radius, 10)
     if err != nil {
         g.logger.Println(errMsg + err.Error())